-For Residential Habilitation, Independent Habilitation, Prevocational, Individual Employment Support, Small Group Employment Support services, Day Habilitation, Infant Development, In-Home Support, Family Care Option and Parenting Support services staff of DD licensed providers of waiver services is responsible for the person-center service planning component.
-The staff who is responsible for developing the person-center plan must meet the qualifications of QDDP.
+For Residential Habilitation, Independent Habilitation, Prevocational Services, Individual Employment Support, Small Group Employment Support, Day Habilitation, Infant Development, In-Home Support, Family Care Option and Parenting Support services staff of DD licensed providers of waiver services acts in a clerical manner and enters the plan into the web based application as it was developed during the team meeting.
+The staff must meet the qualifications of QDDP.

-For self-directed services (Behavior Consult, In-Home Support, Environmental Modification, Equipment & b.
-Service Plan Development Safeguards.
-Select one:
+For self-directed services (Behavior Consult, In-Home Support, Environmental Modification, and Equipment &

-Supplies, AFC, Extended Home Health, and Homemaker)the DDPM is responsible to develop the service plan.
+Supplies) AFC, Extended Home Health Care, and Homemaker the DDPM enters the service plan into the web based application as it was developed during the team meeting.

-Primary Early Intervention Professionals within the Infant Development provider are responsible to write the Individual Family Service Plan and are all licensed in their profession of early childhood special education, occupational therapy, physical therapy, speech language pathology, social work and nursing.
+Primary Early Intervention Professionals (PEIP)within the Infant Development provider acts in a clerical manner to enter the Individual Family Service Plan as it was developed during the team meeting.
+PEIPs are licensed in their profession such as early childhood special education, occupational therapy, physical therapy, speech language pathology, social work and nursing.